 Medically reviewed by Drugs.com.
 Last updated on Mar 17, 2023.

 Raw onion and onion peel extract (high in quercetin) may improve some cardiovascular disease risks.
 Few quality clinical trials are available to support use of onion or onion extract for other health conditions.

 Onion peel extract (containing quercetin 100 mg/day for 12 weeks) improved endothelial function in a small group of healthy overweight and obese subjects.

 Contraindications have not been identified.

-Generally recognized as safe when used as food.
-Avoid dosages above those found in foods because safety is unproven.
+Onion has "generally recognized as safe" (GRAS) status when used as food.
+Avoid amounts greater than those found in foods because safety has not been established.

 None well documented.